 By-lines and photo credits should be included when available.
 Include first names and military ranks.

-High-resolution imagery should accompany submissions, along with full photo captions.
-Photos should clearly communicate the subject matter.
+High-resolution imagery (e.g. a photo, chart or graph) must accompany submissions, along with captions.
+Images should clearly communicate the subject matter.

 - Must be scanned at no smaller than 300 dpi, sized at 6X4/4X6 inches, and saved as jpegs (.jpg) at quality level 8, baseline optimized; or